Gusto/buildkite_visualizer/README.md

 # buidkite_visualizer

-Visualize a Buildkite Build like a network tab in your favorite browser from [API response](https://buildkite.com/docs/apis/rest-api/builds#get-a-build)
+Visualize a Buildkite steps like a network tab in your favorite browser from [API response](https://buildkite.com/docs/apis/rest-api/builds#get-a-build)

 How to do it?
 * Create a API token from [Buildkite](https://buildkite.com/user/api-access-tokens/new) with `read builds` permision.